At a Glance

 (410) 287-5333

 From 1994 through 2016, volunteers from the Cecil Bird Club staffed the Turkey Point Hawk Watch, and their data can be viewed in the database of the Hawk Migration Association of North America.
-Although the Turkey Point hawk watch site no longer has official counters, it is still a good place to watch migrating hawks.
+Although the Turkey Point hawk watch no longer has official counters focused on hawks, it is still a good place to watch migrating raptors.

 As of fall 2021, the Maryland Biodiversity Project has launched a daily fall bird count that collects data on all birds, not just hawks, at Turkey Point.
-The project, sponsored in part by the Maryland Ornithological Society, seeks to document fall migrating birds.
+The project is sponsored in part by the Maryland Ornithological Society.
 Data can be viewed on the Maryland Biodiversity Project’s website, almost in real time during the fall count season, which runs from August 1 through November 15.

 The Turkey Point area of Elk Neck State Park (about 278 acres) is separated from the rest of the 2,369-acre state park by a private residential community, known as Chesapeake Isle.
 Note that it is not permitted to park on the private roads within Chesapeake Isle to walk into the park.

-The parking lot for Turkey Point, at the southern terminus of MD Route 272, is small, and on weekends fills quickly.
+The parking lot for Turkey Point, at the southern terminus of MD Route 272, was recently relocated and enlarged, with paved spaces for 52 cars, and is now situated in the first of two meadows along the route to the lighthouse.
+Turkey Point is popular and on weekends the parking lot fills quickly.
 Rangers will turn excess cars away, so be sure to arrive early.
-It is about a one-mile walk to the Point and its historic lighthouse, with good birding all the way.
-Most of the walk is on a gravel lane on level ground, although the first part is a short uphill section with spectacular views of the water from the top of the cliffs.
+It is short half-mile walk from the parking lot, past the old hawk watch site, to the Point and its historic lighthouse, with good birding all the way.

-After parking, walk past the gate onto the gravel lane, which heads south with cliffs overlooking the Northeast River on your right.
-The treetops on the cliffs can be filled with migrant songbirds during migration.
-Continue south on this lane, which will soon veer inland, passing through two meadows.
+You should start birding in the meadow around the parking area.
 The wood edges on both sides of the lane are prime places to look for migrating warblers, vireos, thrushes, flycatchers, and more.
-Especially good is the corner where the lane makes a sharp left as it veers inland.
-The trees in this corner are festooned with vines where songbirds like to hunt for insects and berries.
+Be sure to check all four corners of the meadow; the trees in the corners are festooned with vines where songbirds like to hunt for insects and berries.
 The ground underneath has a lot of downed wood, which attracts migrant thrushes and Winter Wrens.
+Also check the new native plants installed at the south end of the parking area for stormwater mitigation; these plantings may attract small songbirds as well as pollinators when blooming.

-To reach the hawk watch site, continue on the gravel lane through the first meadow and then through a small strip of trees, emerging in the second meadow.
-The hawk watch site is near a picnic bench and a kiosk installed by the Cecil Bird Club that displays paintings of the common hawks that fly over in the fall.
+To reach the old hawk watch site, continue south past a gate on the gravel lane that leads out of the parking area, toward and then through a small belt of trees, emerging in the second meadow.
+The hawk watch site is on the left side of the trail, near a picnic bench and a kiosk installed by the Cecil Bird Club that displays paintings of the common hawks that fly over in the fall.

-Camping, a boat launch, and a day-use picnic and swimming area are available nearby in the main part of the state park, along with more trails.
-For a description of other trails at Elk Neck State Park, consult the trail map at link at left and see https://dnr.maryland.gov/publiclands/Documents/ElkNeck_TrailDescriptions.pdf.
+Camping, a boat launch, fishing, and a day-use picnic and swimming area are available nearby in the main part of the state park, along with more trails.
+For a description of other parts of the park and the trails available, consult the trail map at link in the orange box on this webpage and see descriptions of the trails on the Maryland Department of Natural Resources website.
 Also see the Birdlife section below for other eBird hotspots in the park.

 Birdlife:

-Over 224 species have been reported to eBird from the Turkey Point section of Elk Neck State Park.
-There is a set of six eBird hotspots covering the park:
+Over 262 species have been reported to eBird from the Turkey Point section of Elk Neck State Park.
+There is a set of eight eBird hotspots covering the park:

 Wheelchair Access: